 The first Australian Pizza Hut opened in Belfield, Sydney in April 1970.
-The building (shown here) is now a Korean restaurant and the red roof has been painted green.
-The brand has grown to have over 355 stores in Australia and New Zealand.
+The building (shown here) was most recently a Korean restaurant with the red roof painted green, but in early 2018 was demolished, to be replaced by a mixed-use development.
+The brand has grown to have around 380 stores in Australia and New Zealand.
 Pizza Hut is the world’s largest pizza restaurant company with more than 13,000 restaurants in over 97 countries.

 Wynn’s perfected the wine cask (bag-in-a-box) in 1970, with a tap that was exposed by tearing away a panel on the front of the box.
 The new design offered extra convenience for drinkers and “chateau cardboard” helped to make wine an everyday drink.
 Orlando’s Coolabah wine cask, launched in 1973, became famous with the advertising campaign “Where do you hide your Coolabah?”
 More

 The earliest emu farm in Australia appears to have been operating in the 1930s at Dromana, Victoria.
 It was pictured in the West Australian, but I can find no further references to it or what (if anything) it produced.
 My guess is it was more of a petting farm.
 After a long hiatus, in 1970 two Swiss families began commercial emu farming in Kalannie, Western Australia and in 1976 a government-backed farm was established in Wiluna, WA.
 More